Treynor Ratio

 What is “Treynor Ratio?”

 The Treynor ratio, a part of the Capital Asset Pricing Model (CAPM), measures a portfolio manager’s returns in excess of the risk-free rate, while also factoring in risk.
 Basically, this ratio is an investment portfolio performance measure.
 However, unlike the Sharpe ratio, the Treynor ratio compares the excess returns to only systematic risk, rather than using the standard deviations of returns as a measure of risk.
-So, the Treynor ratio is a return-to-risk ratio which uses beta – a measure of systematic risk and calculates the extent to which a portfolio or stock correlates or moves along with the broad market.
+So, the Treynor ratio is a return-to-risk ratio that uses beta – a measure of systematic risk and calculates the extent to which a portfolio or stock correlates or moves along with the broad market.

 A stock or portfolio that has a beta of greater than 1 is riskier than a security or portfolio that is less than one.
 This again is a measure of systematic risk and it is risk at a macro level that cannot be diversified away by the portfolio manager.
 So, the beta is essentially a measure of unavoidable risk.